 Bidding for major programmes of work

-In the summer of 2009 the group decided to work jointly with Haringey Council on a bid to the Mayor of London for a carbon reduction programme in N10 (the Muswell Hill Low Carbon Zone).
-In the autumn, following their spectacular success with this bid (there are only 10 other Low Carbon Zones within the M25) the Group Committee was encouraged to make a further joint funding bid.
-This time it was submitted to the Department of Energy and Climate Change in response to the nationwide Low Carbon Communities Challenge.
-The bid was for £400,000 to carry out a programme of regeneration, by the installation of solar panels on schools and other large buildings in and around Muswell Hill, including Marks and Spencers on the Broadway.
+In the summer of 2009 the group decided to work together with members of the Environmental Resources department of Haringey Council put together a bid for a Low Carbon Zone here in Muswell Hill and ours was one of 10 successful bids that were presented to the GLA.
+Through Haringey Council funds of £200 to £400 thousand pounds were made available to involve businesses, householders and community organisations in the zone in sharing of resources and expertise in a carbon reduction programme in N10 (the Muswell Hill Low Carbon Zone).
+In the autumn the Group’s committee was encouraged to make a further joint funding bid.
+This time it was to the Department of Energy and Climate Change, in response to the nationwide Low Carbon Communities Challenge.
+The bid was for £400,000 to carry out a programme of regeneration, by the installation of solar panels on schools and other large buildings in and around Muswell Hill, including Marks & Spencers on Muswell Hill Broadway.
 In December 2010 we heard that our bid was the only one to be accepted within the M25.
-Hurrah!

 The creation of en10ergy limited

-By this time the Group had decided on the formation of a community benefit society to handle the contracts and financial arrangements implicit in these two successful bids and on 30/10/09 en10ergy limited was registered with the Financial Services Authority.
-It has substantially the same environmental objectives as the Muswell Hill Sustainability Group and has the power to fund the Group activities.
-Four officers of the Group signed the application to register en10ergy as its founding members.
-They formed the Executive Board which has been carrying forward en10ergy’s projects.
+By this time the Group had decided on the formation of a community benefit society to handle the contracts and financial arrangements implicit in these two successful bids and on 30th October 2009 en10ergy limited was registered as a social enterprise with the Financial Services Authority.
+It shares the objectives as the Muswell Hill Sustainability Group, and in its constitution is committed to using its income and resources for the benefit of the local community in the pursuit of sutainable development.
+Some of its income is used to support the Group’s activities, and some for the further expansion of clean energy generating schemes.
+A full account of the structure and work of en10ergy limited can be found on it’s website.

-After that, the tracks of the Group and of en10ergy began to diverge.
-From January 2010 to April 2011 en10ergy was heavily engaged in installing arrays of solar panels on M&S and, after considering, surveying and rejecting a dozen other buildings, the Methodist Church in Pages Lane N10.
+From January 2010 to April 2011 en10ergy was installing arrays of solar panels on Marks & Spencer, and, after considering, surveying and rejecting a dozen other buildings, the Methodist Church in Pages Lane N10.
 By the time the work was done over 100 people had bought shares in en10ergy providing a working capital of over £5000.
-At the same time a co-ordinator of voluntary work in Muswell Hill, Kate Allardyce, was engaged by en10ergy with funding provided by the London Sustainability Exchange.
-Kate was appointed in September 2010 and has divided her time between co- ordinating efforts in the Low Carbon Zone (where the programme is well on its way to successful completion by March 2012) and supporting a growing number of initiatives by the Muswell Hill Sustainability Group
+A co-ordinator of voluntary work in Muswell Hill, Kate Allardyce, was engaged by en10ergy with funding provided by the London Sustainability Exchange.
+Kate was appointed in September 2010 and divided her time between co- ordinating efforts in the Low Carbon Zone (where the programme was completed in March 2012) and supporting a growing number of initiatives by the Muswell Hill Sustainability Group:

 • D-I-Y workshops on draught-proofing

-• Setting up and administering the Low Carbon Buying group
+• Setting up and administering a Low Carbon Buying group